-- 1939 Discovery of fission of uranium by Hahn and Strassman in Germany and extra neutrons released to give possibility of a chain reaction. - 1939-1942 Concept of an atomic bomb developed in UK, U.S., and Germany. - 1942 Start of the Manhattan Project and the need for the nuclear fuel cycle with uranium ore processing, uranium enrichment, plutonium production, etc. - 1942 Chemical and physical separation processes became very important for the production of large amounts of uranium-235 and plutonium.
+•1939 - Discovery of fission of uranium by Hahn and Strassman in Germany with extra neutrons released gave rise to the possibility of a chain reaction.

+•1939-1942 - Concept of an atomic bomb was developed in UK, U.S., and Germany.

+•1942 - Start of the Manhattan Project and the need for the nuclear fuel cycle with uranium ore processing, uranium enrichment, plutonium production, etc.

+•1942 - Chemical and physical separation processes became very important for the production of large amounts of uranium-235 and plutonium.